-The craft brewing movement, while undeniably a boon, has had arguably one downside: erasing the bock beer “season”.
-Attenuated as the tradition was by then, into the 1980s beer fans dutifully awaited the few springtime bock beers still available.
-In Canada, at least in Ontario and Quebec, Molson had a Spring Bock and Labatt a Super Bock.
-If you hopped over the border you could find a bock from Genessee and some other American brewers.
+The craft brewing movement, while undeniably a boon, arguably has a blind spot: the venerable bock beer “season”.
+Attenuated as the tradition is, into the 1980s beer fans still awaited the few springtime bocks still available.
+In Canada, in Ontario and Quebec, Molson had a Spring Bock and Labatt, a Super Bock.
+If you hopped over the border you could find a bock from Genessee and other examples.

-In general, these were darker than the regular issue, and the Super Bock at any rate a point or so higher in alcohol.
-Label images for these are online, even some reviews as some products lasted into the early years of online rating.
+In general, these were darker than regular beer, and the Super Bock at any rate a point or so higher in alcohol.
+Label images can be seen online, and even reviews of some old bocks as a few lasted into the early years of online rating.
 Genesee still makes its bock, as well.

-I remember the beers as mild-tasting, with a light molasses or dark sugar note.
+I remember these beers as mild-tasting, with a light molasses or dark sugar note.

-Viz. bock’s origin: beer historical studies have advanced in the last decade but not much to alter the generally-accepted account, namely that a strong beer, partly made with wheat, emerged in Einbeck, Germany in the Hanover district early in the 1300s.
+On bock’s origin, beer historical studies has advanced in the last decade but not so much to alter the generally-accepted account, that bock started as a strong beer, made partly from wheat, in Einbeck, Hanover District, Germany in the early 1300s.

-The beer was made then necessarily by top-fermentation, and later adopted and altered in distant Bavaria.
-Einbeck, the place of origin, was corrupted in Bavarian dialect as ein bock.
-A key stage in the evolution was, finally, bottom-fermentation, the way most bock and its variants are brewed today.
+This type, made by top-fermentation, was later adopted and altered (goes the account) in distant Bavaria in the south.
+Einbeck, the place of origin, was corrupted in the Bavarian dialect as ein bock.
+A key stage in the evolution was, finally, to bottom-ferment the beer, the way lager is brewed.

-However, the Weizen Bock of Germany may recall the older style since it is top-fermented and to boot uses both malted wheat with the barley malt.
+The current Weizen Bock of Germany may recall the older style since it is top-fermented and uses malted wheat along with the barley malt.

-Because bock in German means goat, and the kick of a goat recalled for some the unusual strength of bock beer, the goat and its iconography became forever associated with bock beer.
+Because bock in German means goat, both the idea of the goat and its proverbial kick became associated with bock beer.
 Hence the images of goats and related iconography on labels and ads.

-A good account of bock, in 1936, appears in a Plattsburgh, NY newspaper.
-It takes more trouble over the details than most.
+An interesting account of bock appeared in 1936 in a Plattsburgh, New York newspaper.
+It took more trouble over the details than most.
 The part about toasting the fertility goddess, which I haven’t seen elsewhere, makes sense.
-The idea is, bock brewing honours the last season’s malt and hops being honoured, or as midwife to anticipated bounty from the new season.
+The idea is, bock brewing honours the last season’s malt and hops, is a kind of midwife to a new season’s (anticipated) beery bounty.

-The time for bock America was anywhere from the beginning of March to early May.
-March is the German season, but it was often extended in North America.
-Perhaps this was because Americans issued one bock, generally a dark beer, and eschewed the lighter-coloured Helles Bock that appears in May in the German calendar.
+The time for bock in America was between the beginning of March and early May.
+March is the German time, but the period was often extended in North America.
+Perhaps this was due to the Americans’ issuing only one bock, generally a dark beer, while Germans offered variations, e.g., the lighter-coloured Helles, in other months.

 Craft brewing hasn’t quite ignored bock beer.
-In Ontario I’d guess about a dozen brands carry the name year in, year out, although some aren’t really a bock or use unorthodox ingredients such as coffee or chocolate.
+In Ontario a few brands appear each spring although some use unorthodox ingredients such as coffee, chocolate, or smoked malt.

-What accounts for that molasses is hard to say, malt types play a role but we can import those.
-I suspect double-decoction mashing may figure as well, not common in craft brewing.
+What accounts for the molasses note is hard to say, malt type plays a role but we can import any malt.
+Double-decoction mashing may figure as well, not common in craft brewing.

-The Doppel-Hirsch pictured, from Germany, is a classic bock albeit lighter than some I’ve had (despite the doppel designation).
-Doppel is, or can be, almost a separate style but a signature taste informs all dark bock, in my experience.
-There are yet further variations, not just Helles Bock (or Maibock) but the strong Eisbock, all worth exploring.
+The Doppel-Hirsch shown, from Germany, is a classic bock albeit lighter in body than some.
+Doppel, or extra strong dark bock, is almost a separate style but a signature taste informs all dark bock.

 Note re images: the first image is from an April 30, 1935 news article in the Commercial Advertiser, Potsdam, NY, sourced from the NYS digital newspaper archive, here.
 The second image is from the 1936 article, in the same archive, linked in the text.
 Images are believed available for educational and historical purposes.
 All intellectual property therein belongs solely to their owner or authorized users.
 All feedback welcomed.